cloudui/homepage/content/about.md

 <br>

 **Welcome!** I'm Eric, and I'm a sophomore studying Computer Engineering at the University of Maryland.
 I have a small presence online via my [Twitter](https://twitter.com/below_ocean), my [short-form writing](/shorts), and my [blog](https://blog.echen.io), where I share advice and my inner musings.
 The topics I write about include:
 - Technology and the Internet
 - Cognitive Science and Pyschology
-- Areas of Science: Physics, Astronomy, and Geology
+- Areas of Science
 - Culture and Politics
 - Cloud Computing
 - Popular media

-If you want to learn about what kind of person I am, those are the best places to look!
+Career-wise, I specialize in machine learning (particularly deep learning), full-stack development, and cloud computing with AWS + GCP.
+I am looking to become an expert in robotics and chip + FPGA design in the future.

+I am interested in you, too!
+Find me in my socials below.

 # Career Interests